wcasper/math180fall2024/_modules/ready-set-bet/homework.md

 * If you were playing a bunch of games, what data would you measure?
 * After you make these measurements, what analysis do you need to perform to get your final answer?
 * Can you modify the simulation code to measure this?
 (If not, ask for help!)
-* After running the simulationo, what was the result?
+* After running the simulation, what was the result?
 Was it predictable or surprising?